Looking for some Harmony, Hope & Healing?

 All are welcome!
 We look forward to joining together in song!

-Harmony, Hope & Healing (HHH) supports women, men and children as they heal from traumas associated with homelessness, incarceration, addiction, and isolation.
+Harmony, Hope & Healing (HHH) supports adults and children as they heal from traumas associated with homelessness, incarceration, addiction, and isolation.
 The organization provides on-site music classes and workshops in shelters, residential programs, drug treatment centers, community centers and Cook County Jail.
 The classes and workshops teach appropriate ways to relieve stress, express emotions and develop positive relationships.
 Through the music-based curriculum, participants build effective communication skills to advocate for themselves and their families and nurture hope as they move forward in life.

 The curriculum focuses on developing 4 key life skills: